Ghrelin: Gene, transcription products, and structure

 Ghrelin only becomes active when caprylic (octanoic) acid is linked posttranslationally to serine at the 3-position by the enzyme ghrelin O-acyltransferase (GOAT) to form a proteolipid.
 It is located on the cell membrane of ghrelin cells in the stomach and pancreas.
 The non-octanoylated form is desacyl ghrelin.
 It does not activate the GHS-R receptor but does have other effects: cardiac, anti-ghrelin, appetite stimulation, and inhibition of hepatic glucose output.
 Side-chains other than octanoyl have also been observed: these can also trigger the ghrelin receptor.
 In particular, decanoyl ghrelin has been found to constitute a significant portion of circulating ghrelin in mice, but as of 2011 its presence in humans has not been established.

 Ghrelin cells

 Alternative names

 The ghrelin cell is also known as an A-like cell (pancreas), X-cell (for unknown function), X/A-like cell (rats), Epsilon cell (pancreas), P/D sub 1 cell (humans) and Gr cell (abbreviation for ghrelin cell).

 Location

 Ghrelin cells are found mainly in the stomach and duodenum, but also in the jejunum, lungs, pancreatic islets, gonads, adrenal cortex, placenta, and kidney.
 It has also been shown that ghrelin is produced locally in the brain.
+Additionally, research suggests that ghrelin may be produced in the myocardium and have an 'autocrine/ paracrine' like effect within the heart.

 Ghrelin cells are also found in oxyntic glands (20% of cells), pyloric glands, and small intestine.